mmontalbo/grim_rust/docs/runtime_smoke_tests.md

 - `--movement-demo` records Manny's trajectory; `--movement-log-json` stores the per-frame samples (position, yaw, walk-sector hits).
 - `--audio-log-json` captures the SFX/music events emitted by the run.
+- `--depth-stats-json` snapshots the codec3 depth summary so the viewer can\n  cross-check depth ranges without re-decoding assets.\n- `--event-log-json` records the hotspot/head-target trace used by the viewer's\n  movement overlay.\n
 The command prints a transcript to stdout that includes `hotspot.demo.start`/ `hotspot.demo.end` markers alongside dialogue/cutscene logs.
 The JSON artefacts are written to the paths you supplied—place them under `tools/tests/` when you